Jecyfdez/Python-Challenge/README.md

 # Python-Challenge
+Both of these challenges encompasses a real-world situation where we will dive into Python to create scripts to analyze company data.

+## PyBank
 In this challenge I am using Python to create a script and analyze the financial records of a company.
 Thankfully, this company has rather lax standards for accounting so the records are simple.

-## PyBank
 Create a Python script that analyzes the records to calculate each of the following:

   * The total number of months included in the dataset